nikitavoloboev/data/research/staying-on-top-of-things.md

 # Staying on top of things
 There is so much out there in the world.
-It's often really hard to stay on top of things and many times not being able to understand something is frustrating so is feeling as if you are _missing out_.
+It's often hard to stay on top of things and many times not being able to understand something is frustrating so is feeling as if you are _missing out_.

 Of course, it is all in my head and [mindfulness](../mindfulness/mindfulness.md) is the answer.
 But I still want to do my best and try and understand as many things as I can because knowing a broad range of things helps me connect the dots and pieces together faster.